Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 After all the internal spiralling, that sentence did not just offer medical clarity.
 It returned space to me.

-We returned, completed the process, and during the injection, I shared my blog—Mascot of the Itinerant Storyteller.
+During the injection, I shared my blog—Mascot of the Itinerant Storyteller.
 He received it warmly, shared his number, and I promised to send him a Ganesha image.

 By the time I returned home, my body finally allowed itself to rest.